MachuPixel/sdc-overview-api/README.md

-# Retail Products| E-Commerce Backend API Revamp: Microservices Architecture
+# Retail Products API | E-Commerce Backend API Revamp: Microservices Architecture

 Welcome to our revamped backend API service for our e-commerce site!
 Our team of two talented software engineers undertook a significant transformation to transition from a monolithic structure to a modern, service-oriented microservices architecture.
 This transition was designed to not only support our current system but to amplify its capabilities for the future.

 ## 🔥 Highlights:
-- **Optimized Performance**: One of the services, which I had the pleasure of developing, has been meticulously optimized to handle production traffic seamlessly at a rate of **5000 requests per second (RPS)**.
+- **Optimized Performance**: The products service that I developed has been meticulously optimized to handle production traffic seamlessly at a rate of **5000 requests per second (RPS)**.
 - **Swift Response**: The same service consistently guarantees a response time of **less than 25 milliseconds**.
 - **Robust & Reliable**: An outstanding **0% error rate** has been achieved, ensuring reliability and smooth user experiences.